duc-hectre/terraform-aws-sam-example-1/README.md

 This is the part to defines SAM template which support us to run Lambda function locally for testing & debugging.
 If any lambda function need to be debugged or troubleshooted, we create the corresponding a simple sam template and link the URI to the proper lambda code defined in Lambda Part, then configure the debug profiles to start debugging.

 Try to keep the SAM template as simple as possible, mostly focus on Lambda config and input/trigger events of that lambda function only such as API gateway or SQS, cloudwatch.
 Regarding to details of configuration as well as surrounding services, they had already been defined in Terraform part.

-Following the steps below to get the project start.
+Following the steps below to get the project starts.

 1. Install prerequisites